aster-hu/blog/about.md

 ---
-title: Colophon
+title: Aloha
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hello peeps, I'm an analyst working at a bank in Toronto, Canada.
+This blog for documentation about my programming journey, running on jekyll, hosting on Github Pages and using theme [klise](https://github.com/piharpi/jekyll-klise).
-comments: false
+comments: true
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.

-If you have a question about him or else, just send a letter to him.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+I'm a senior analyst working at TD Bank in Toronto, Canada <i class="fab fa-canadian-maple-leaf"></i>.
+My job focus on data management; I write code for my work, but mostly for fun.

+As you can see, I do not have a Computer Science degree, but I believe anyone who has the passion to learn can thrive in programming.

+This is my personal blog and I will be sharing my programming thoughts and experience as a non-developer.
+From my point of view, blogging is a systematic way of contemplation, and I need this reason to push myself to build the learning into my routine, otherwise I would get lost.

+My other hobbies:

+- Calligraphy
+- Watercolour sketching
+- Video games
+- TRPG (D&D and CoC)

+Time management and productivity is a timeless topic.

 **may u needs ✨**

-- {{ site.author.email }}
+- <i class="far fa-envelope-open"></i>&nbsp;[{{ site.author.email }}](mailto:{{ site.author.email }})
-- github.com/{{ site.author.github }}
+- <i class="fab fa-github"></i>&nbsp;[@hasturhu](https://github.com/hasturhu)